Acxiom/metalus/metalus-aws/docs/s3steps.md

 # S3Steps
 S3Steps provides steps that allow a reading a DataFrame and writing a DataFrame to an S3 bucket.

+## Register S3 FS Provider
+This step will register the file system providers for the s3n and s3a protocols.
+The proper classes will need to be on the classpath.

 ## Write to Path
 This function will write a given DataFrame to the provided path.
 Full parameter descriptions are listed below: